danielkocher/ocelot2/README.md

 # ocelot2
-A second version of a self-compiling compiler of a non-trivial subset of C
+Second version of a self-compiling compiler written in a non-trivial subset of C.
+This is just a side project I'm doing for fun.

+# Features